usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

    Total time allocation: 5-10 min

-   ### Activity Instructions:
+   #### Activity instructions:

 * **Purpose:** CI/CD is a key method for modern software deployments.
 * **Expected Outcomes**: Learners will be able to recognize when CI/CD is an appropriate solution based on its benefits and shortcomings applied to the scope required.
 * **Materials needed**:
   * None
 * **Instructions**:
   Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

   **Prompt:**
   Why is continuous integration and continuous delivery (CI/CD) beneficial for government software deployments?